- Oracle has responded to reports of significant outages in the Oracle Cloud by making false claims around co-location.

 Oracle’s entire argument is based upon the idea that it does not know the difference between internal versus edge locations.

-Oracle competitive intelligence later took this idea, and distributed this false idea anyway, under the idea that some lie is better than nothing.
+Oracle’s competitive intelligence later took this idea, and distributed this false idea anyway, under the belief that some lie is better than nothing.

 - This brings up the topic of how much Oracle’s competitive intelligence group is part of creating falsehoods that are then repeated by Oracle sales reps.

 - Also, Oracle partner consulting firms are known as passive repeaters for whatever Oracle says.
-It is likely that the Oracle consulting partners are repeating this lie to their clients.
+The Oracle consulting partners are likely repeating this lie to their clients.

-The fact is that Oracle has no explanation for why all of their data centers are colocation facilities, for why their break all of their cloud SLAs through the co-location issue, or why they have so many outages with Oracle Cloud.
+The fact is that Oracle has no explanation for why all of their data centers are co-location facilities, for why they break all of their cloud SLAs through the co-location issue, or why they have so many outages with Oracle Cloud.

 The Problem: A Lack of Fact-Checking of Oracle